habibir7/BE-hirejob/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is an example of how to list things you need to use the software and how to install.

 - [nodejs](https://nodejs.org/en/download/)